Tips For Managing Sleep Problems (Insomnia)

 What is insomnia?

 Insomnia, or trouble sleeping, is a common problem for patients with cancer.
-It can present as difficulty falling asleep, multiple awakenings during the night or early morning with the inability to fall back to sleep.
+Symptoms of insomnia include difficulty falling asleep, waking up often during the night or early morning and being unable to fall back to sleep.
 Insomnia can lead to fatigue, memory and concentration problems, mood disturbances and psychiatric disorders.

 - Risk factors include: personal or family history of insomnia, depression, anxiety, advanced age, and female gender.